DianaSuvorova/eslint-plugin-react-redux/docs/rules/mapStateToProps-no-store.md

       }
 ```

-The following patterns ire correct:
+The following patterns are correct:

 ```js
 const mapStateToProps = () => {}